 A conscious effort was made to create a project structure that fosters a way to properly manage ESD "inkind" resources on the project, combined with leveraging subject matter expertise in the WorkSource system, and augment with contracted resources.
 The Project Charter outlines the composition and design for the Planning Team and Implementation Team, which is mostly "in-kind" resources.
+This approach shifted in Fall 2023 due to the elongated project duration and the ESD requested additional FTEs to provide backfill of eight positions to rely less on "in kind."
 The procurement and selection of project vendors will secure expertise, specialized skills, and delivery oversight to provide a case management system.
-Vendors are needed for project management, technical COTS system implementation, quality assurance vendor and short term (less than three months) contracts to support the RFP development (Business Analyst, technical engineer).
+Vendors are needed for project management, data migration, technical product and system integration, quality assurance vendor and short term (less than three months) contracts to support the RFP development (e.g., Business Analyst, technical advisor).

-Project onboarding
+Project onboarding and orientation

-New members to the team (whether contracted or employee) will need to be onboarded to the Project.
-The assigned Planning Team members will establish the onboarding plan to include an initial meeting with vendor / team members to give them an overview of the project, establish initial meetings with all appropriate teams, extend meeting invitations where appropriate to include in ongoing ceremonies, meetings, etc. and provide with necessary documents, plans, etc. to get them familiarized with their role and ensure expectations are known.
+New members to the team (whether contracted or employee) will need to be onboarded and oriented to the Project.
+The assigned Planning Team members or assigned manager / lead will establish the onboarding and orientation plan to include an initial meeting with vendor / team members to give them an overview of the project, establish initial meetings with all appropriate teams, extend meeting invitations where appropriate to include in ongoing ceremonies, meetings, etc. and provide with necessary documents, plans, etc. to get them familiarized with their role and ensure expectations are known.
 Mandatory trainings and related paperwork to ensure compliance with applicable policies will also take place, along with the storage of relevant materials, in accordance with state record retention regulations and ESD policy.